Anton Kuzhelkov with his wife Alena

 Unjust Verdicts

-Court in Kirsanov Sentenced 32-Year-Old Jehovah's Witness to 6.5 Years Suspended for Faith
+Court in Kirsanov Gave 32-Year-Old Jehovah's Witness 6.5- Year Suspended Sentence for His Faith

 Tambov Region

-On May 27, 2025, the Kirsanovskiy District Court found Anton Kuzhelkov guilty of extremism for holding religious meetings and preaching.
-"Who is being judged - me or the God in whom I believe?" he said at one of the hearings, pointing out that on the 31st page of the charge, his name is mentioned only once, and the name of God - 168 times.
+On May 27, 2025, the Kirsanovskiy District Court found Anton Kuzhelkov guilty of extremism for holding meetings for worship and preaching.
+"Who is being judged — me or the God in whom I believe?" he asked at one of the hearings, pointing out that on the 31st page of the charge, his name is mentioned only once, and the name of God — 168 times.

-For 4.5 years of preliminary and judicial investigation, Kuzhelkov spent about 15 months in a pre-trial detention center.
-The arrest of the believer fell on the time of covid.
-"To get a date," says Alyona, Anton's wife, "I had to have an expensive test that confirmed that I was not sick with covid, stand in line, and after the documents were accepted, wait 5 hours."
-Later, Anton was transferred to a more remote pre-trial detention center, and a long way was added to the already difficult procedure.
+For 4.5 years of preliminary and judicial investigation, Kuzhelkov spent about 15 months in a pretrial detention center.
+The arrest of the believer occurred during Covid.
+"To get a visit," says Alena, Anton's wife, "I had to have an expensive test confirming that I did not have Covid, stand in line, and after the documents were accepted, wait 5 hours."
+Later, Anton was transferred to a more remote detention center, and a long distance was added to the already difficult procedure.

-Anton himself does not agree with the guilty verdict, he insists that peaceful religious activity cannot be considered a crime.
-The defense drew attention to violations during the examinations, which formed the basis of the verdict.
+Anton does not agree with the guilty verdict; he insists that peaceful religious activity cannot be considered a crime.
+The defense drew attention to violations during the expert studies, which formed the basis of the verdict.
 Witness testimonies in court indicated that Kuzhelkov had no extremist motives.
-One of them said of the believer: "I was touched by his determination not to take up arms and his desire to serve in another legal way—in the nursing home, where he cared for the elderly.
+One of them said of the believer: "I was touched by his determination not to take up arms and his desire to serve in another legal way — in a nursing home, where he cared for the elderly.
 Not every young person is capable of this."

-The persecution of Jehovah's Witnesses in the Tambov region does not abate.
-In February 2025, another criminal case was opened in Tambov against Andrey Mikhailov, 41.
+The prosecution of Jehovah's Witnesses in the Tambov Region is not easing.
+In February 2025, another criminal case was initiated in Tambov against Andrey Mikhailov, 41.
 At the same time, court proceedings against Nikolai Prokhorov (he was the second defendant in the Kuzhelkov case) were suspended in February 2025 due to his cancer.

 Case History

-In December 2020, the Investigative Committee opened criminal cases against Anton Kuzhelkov and Nikolay Prokhorov.
-On the same day, they were merged into one proceeding.
-Law enforcement officers searched 19 addresses of Jehovah’s Witnesses in Kirsanov, as well as Kuzhelkov’s actual residence in the city of Lukhovitsy (Moscow Region).
-Nikolay was taken to sign a recognizance agreement.
-Anton was placed in a pre-trial detention center, where he stayed for 431 days, after which he was released under a ban on certain actions.
-In September 2021, the case went to court, and in December 2023, a new judge began to consider it again.
-Proceedings against Prokhorov were suspended in February 2025 due to his health condition.
-In May 2025, the court sentenced Kuzhelkov to 6.5 years of probation.
+In December 2020, the Investigative Committee initiated criminal cases against Anton Kuzhelkov and Nikolay Prokhorov.
+They were merged into one proceeding on the same day.
+Law enforcement officers searched 19 addresses of Jehovah’s Witnesses in Kirsanov, as well as Kuzhelkov’s actual residence in Lukhovitsy (Moscow Region).
+Nikolay was placed under a recognizance agreement.
+Anton was put in pretrial detention, where he remained for 431 days, after which he was released under a ban on certain actions.
+In September 2021, the case went to court; in December 2023 it was passed to a new judge for reconsideration.
+Proceedings against Prokhorov were discontinued in February 2025 due to his health condition.
+In May 2025, the court gave Kuzhelkov a 6.5-year suspended sentence.

 Timeline